-Using the real-time ground motions obtained from the strong motion networks and the city-scale nonlinear time-history analysis (see the Appendix of this report), the damage ratios of buildings located in different places can be obtained.
-The building damage distribution and the human uncomfortableness distribution near to different stations is shown in Figure 2 and Figure 3, respectively.
-These outcomes can provide a reference for post-earthquake rescue work.
+Using the real-time ground motions obtained from the strong motion networks and the city-scale nonlinear time-history analysis, the damage ratios of buildings located in different places can be obtained.
+The building damage distribution and the human feeling distribution near to different stations are shown in Figure 2 and Figure 3, respectively.
+These outcomes can provide a reference for post-earthquake rescue work

-Figure 2 Damage ratio distribution of the buildings near to different stations ground motions
+Figure 2 Damage ratio distribution of the buildings near to different stations